Jim Camazzola

-James "Jimmy" Camazzola (born January 5, 1964 in Vancouver, British Columbia) is a retired professional ice hockey forward.
+James "Jimmy" Camazzola (born January 5, 1964) is a Canadian-born Italian former professional ice hockey forward.
+He played 3 games in the National Hockey League with the Chicago Blackhawks during the 1983-84 and 1986–87 seasons.
+The rest of his career, which lasted from 1984 to 2002, was mainly spent in top leagues of Germany and Italy.
+Internationally he played for the Italian national team at the 1992 and 1994 Winter Olympics, and the 1992 World Championships.
 His older brother, Tony Camazzola, also played in the NHL with the Washington Capitals.

 Playing career

-His only NHL appearances were three games with the Chicago Blackhawks in 1983-84 and 1987.
+His only National Hockey League appearances were three games with the Chicago Blackhawks in 1983-84 and 1987.
 He played three seasons in North America before playing several more in the top leagues of Germany and Italy.
 He was also the Coach from Associazione Sportiva Asiago Hockey.

-Camazzola has represented Italy internationally at the 1992 and 1994 Winter Olympics.
+Camazzola represented Italy internationally at the 1992 and 1994 Winter Olympics.